reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 ### How to deploy the Domain Registry with a load balancer

-Inside the folder /server/load-balancer is included a basic [Haproxy](http://www.haproxy.org/) 1.8 Load Balancer configuration.
+Inside the folder /server/load-balancer is included a basic [Haproxy](http://www.haproxy.org/) 1.7 Load Balancer configuration.
-These settings are meant to enhanced as needed.
+These settings are meant to be enhanced as needed.
 Inside **haproxy.cfg** we have four sections: global, defaults, frontend and backend.
 Parameters inside 'global' section are process-wide and often OS-specific.
 They are set once and generally do not change.